paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-157-quality-affordable-health-care-for-all-americans.md

 ### Statutory Notes

 #### References in Text
-The Patient Protection and Affordable Care Act, referred to in subsecs. (a) and (d)(2)(G), is Pub.
+The Patient Protection and Affordable Care Act, referred to in subsecs. (a), (c), and (d)(2)(F)(i), (G), is Pub.
 L. 111–148, Mar.
 23, 2010, 124 Stat.
-119. For complete classification of this Act to the Code, see Short Title note set out under [section 18001 of this title](./chapter-157-quality-affordable-health-care-for-all-americans.md#section-18001) and Tables.
+119. Section 9010 of the Act was set out as a note preceding [section 4001 of Title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section4001&num=0&edition=prelim), Internal Revenue Code, prior to repeal by Pub.
+L. 116–94, div.
+N, title I, § 502(a), Dec.
+20, 2019, 133 Stat.
+3119.
+For complete classification of this Act to the Code, see Short Title note set out under [section 18001 of this title](./chapter-157-quality-affordable-health-care-for-all-americans.md#section-18001) and Tables.

 The Health Care and Education Reconciliation Act of 2010, referred to in subsecs. (a) and (d)(2)(G), is Pub.
 L. 111–152, Mar.
 30, 2010, 124 Stat.
 1029.
 For complete classification of this Act to the Code, see Short Title of 2010 Amendment note set out under [section 1305 of this title](./chapter-007-social-security.md#section-1305) and Tables.